-Pacquiao fought David Diaz who was a partial titleholder and his best win was over a faded Erk Morales.
-This did not make Pacquiao the lightweight champion of the world.
+Pacquiao fought David Diaz, who was a partial titleholder and his best win was over a faded Erk Morales.
+However, this did not make Pacquiao the lightweight champion of the world.

 Pac’s two-round destruction of champion Ricky Hatton is more than enough to solidify his claim here.

 I think two wins over Timothy Bradley are enough to solidify his claim here.
 Transnational and The Cyber Boxing Zone would agree; The Ring, however, would not.

 The Filipino beat Antonio Margarito, who had beaten nobody good enough to be fighting for this title.
 Plus, the weight limit wasn’t even 154lbs.

 At the end of the day, Manny Pacquiao inarguably held three True World Titles in three different divisions.
 But if you limit it to an era like Sugar Ray Robinson’s when only eight belts were available, Pacquiao held just one, possibly three, Original Eight title belts.
 Once again, this is not an article directed to make Pacquiao look bad; this article is to let you see the difference between a fighter like Sugar Ray Robinson and Henry Armstrong as opposed to the crap we see today and how it is forced down our throats.

 Pacquiao was a great fighter, and if he were competing in the Original Eight divisions when he was in his prime, he probably would have stayed at lightweight until he won the belt.
 Then he would have ended his career as a champion in two, maybe three different weight classes.
 But again, to claim he is the champion of eight different divisions is not true.